 The appearance of a space ' ' next to a class on the transcript denotes that no grade has been recorded for that class.
 All UB students are responsible for checking their transcripts at the end of each term.
 Should a student discover a "missing grade" he/she should consult immediately with the instructor, or the staff in the associated department, to validate their grade.
 At the end of the following term an 'F' grade will be recorded on the student’s record if an alternative grade is not recorded by that time.
 A student's Application to Candidacy cannot be approved with any class listed on his/her transcript that does not have a grade.

-A grade (other than 'IU') may be changed at the instructor’s discretion only to correct a calculation or data-entry error.
-Such a change must include justification by the instructor and be approved by the department chair and The Graduate School.
-A request to change a grade other than to change an 'IU' is not permitted under any other circumstance.
+A weighted grade may be changed at the instructor’s discretion only to correct a calculation or data-entry error.
+Any such change must include justification by the instructor and be approved by the department chair and The Graduate School.
+A request to change a weighted grade is not permitted under any other circumstance.

 Changing an existing Incomplete (IU) grade before the default date does not require an explanation nor approval of the Graduate School.
 Once an 'IU' grade has defaulted to a 'U,' it cannot be changed.
 However, if an instructor makes an error, a correction can be made to that final grade if it was assigned before the default date.
 Such a correction must be requested before the end of the term following the default date listed on the Incomplete (IU) Default Date Chart.